godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 title: "React Native Application UI testing using WebDriverIO and Appium"
 date: 2018-07-09 22:58:15 -0800
 cover: /assets/images/react-native-wdio/cover-wdio.png
 excerpt: We recently adopted WebDriverIO based UI testing for our React Native application.
 Benefits of using WebDriverIO include allowing us to write UI tests just as we wrote tests for the web.
-WebDriverIO configuration allows us to plugin SauceLabs Emulators or Real Devices for cloud-based testing.
+WebDriverIO configuration allows us to plugin Sauce Labs Emulators or Real Devices for cloud-based testing.
 authors:
   - name: Raja Panidepu
     url: https://www.linkedin.com/in/rpanidepu/